 Seeds cannot be dried by exposing them to heated air as elevated temperatures will destroy their germination potential.
 The alternative applied is to release the moisture from the product to the surrounding air.
 The dryer by maintaining the air at a lower moisture level can increase the drying rate.
 Moreover it removes the variability of weather as a factor in a drying operation.

 The dehumidifying seed dryer uses the following principle.
-The seed dryer essentially consists of two parts: the first is a chamber fitted with perforated trays vary with the quantity of seeds to be dried and also the size of the equipments.
+The seed dryer essentially consists of two parts: the first is a chamber fitted with perforated trays which vary with the quantity of seeds to be dried and also the size of the equipment.

 On top is housed the second part- the dehumidifying dryer, which continuously feeds dry air into the chambers.
 The removal of moisture is based on the principle of physical adsorption.
 Through experience, it is found that to optimise drying capacity with minimum power consumption and to retain germination potential in the seed, the air coming out from the dry chamber should be at a temperature of 100°F+5%RH.